 Beginning with the 1997 tax year, companies are allowed to take a credit of 0.1 percent of their FLAHIGA assessments paid prior to the 1997 tax year plus a credit of 5.0 percent of assessments paid after the 1996 tax year.
 These percentage credits may be taken in each year following the payment of the assessment until the full assessment amount has been credited.
 In 1998, the community contribution tax credit cap was raised to \$5 million and raised to \$10 million in 1999.
 The 2000 tax year introduced many changes in available tax credits.
 Insurance companies became exempt from the recurring intangibles tax, which meant intangibles tax credit was no longer available.
 An investment in Capital Companies (CAPCO'S) provided a tax credit limited to \$15 million for all companies per year.
 Investments in approved projects under s.
-220.19(2) F.S., the Capital Investment Tax Credit, became available to insurance companies to take against their premium taxes or corporate income taxes.
+220.19(2) F.S., the Capital Investment Tax Credit, became available against the insurance premium tax.
+The Child Care Credit under s.
+624.5107, F.S., also became available to insurance companies to take against their premium taxes or corporate income taxes.